Interacting Bose gas across a narrow Feshbach resonance: Mean-field calculation

 \section{Mean-field calculation}

-In this section we neglect the contribution of Gaussian fluctuation, and the action is governed by Eq.(\ref{action mf}).
+In this section, we neglect the contribution of Gaussian fluctuation, and the action is governed by Eq. (\ref{action mf}).
 After minimizing the action, we obtain the two-channel G-P equations

-The renormalization should be taken to the same order, so that in mean-field level we should use the renormalized parameters directly in Eq.(\ref{GPequation}) \cite{pathIM}.
+The renormalization should be taken to the same order, so that at mean-field level we should use the renormalized parameters directly in Eq. (\ref{GPequation}) \cite{pathIM}.

-\emph{Uniform system.} We first consider a uniform system, and thus the solution of Eq. (\ref{GPequation}) for ground state are constants $\phi_0$ and $\beta_0$.
-Assuming all the atoms and molecules condense on the zero momentum state in mean-field approximation, the atomic density $n_a$ and molecular density $n_b$ are given as
+We now consider a uniform system with $V_a=V_b=0$.
+In this case, the solution of Eq. (\ref{GPequation}) for the ground state are constants, and the atomic density $n_a$ and molecular density $n_b$ are given by